EricDelgado993/Portfolio/README.md

 ### ARM Assembly Programs
 - **[Factorial Calculator](https://github.com/EricDelgado993/Factorial-Calculator)**
-  Calculates and display the factorial of integers up to a user-specified number.
+  Calculates and displays the factorial of integers up to a user-specified number.